Ralerus/eventlab-doc/Software Requirements Specification/Software Requirements Specification.md

 When a user wants to plan an event with other people, he can create a new group.
 Groups are a central component of this application and consist of at least two group members.
 Any event either belongs to one or more users, or to one group.
 Groups can be used for people who plan having further common events in the future.
 Groups also have certain advantages over inviting a number of individual users to an event:

-For each group there is a group calendar where members can see all the events for this group.
 Each group member can create new group events and also leave the group at any time.
 Group members can also add new members to the group.

 Groups can be made public, so that all users and guests can visit their calendar and view the events.
 If a group is public, this *only* affects the calendar view permission: Still only members of the group can create events and add new members.